sourcegraph/about/handbook/engineering/on_call/index.md

 ### Making updates to stateful sets

 Statefulsets are different to a deployment in that all pods must be in a healthy state before changes can be made.

+Currently sourcegraph uses statefulsets for the following services:
+  * gitserver
+  * grafana
+  * indexed-search

 In order to push an update to a failing statefulset take the following action:

 #### 1. Update the statefulset `yaml` with the appropriate change and apply using: